 The Eminent Domain Process in California and the Property Owner's Rights

-The eminent domain process begins with a public project.
-When selecting a project location, the goal is to render the greatest public good and the least private injury or inconvenience.
-If it is determined that all or a portion of certain property may be necessary for a public project, the agency will begin the appraisal process to determine the property's fair market value.
+The eminent domain process begins with public project.
+When selecting project location, these goal is render greatest public good, and the least private injury or inconvenience.
+It determined that all or at portion of certain property may be necessary for a public project, these agency will begin the appraisal process to determine the property's fair market value.

 The owner of the property should be given notice of the decision to appraise the property and provided with an opportunity to accompany the agency’s appraiser when the property is inspected.